lp-challenges/swift_general/README.md

 * Extensions
 ```
 extension Animal where Self is SeaAnimal
-extension Array where Element : Idable
+extension Array where Element : Comparable
 ```
 * Generics
 ```